-PADOR (potential applicant data online registration) is the database where lead applicants, coapplicants and affiliated entities (non-state actors and local authorities (not individuals)), should register, update information about their organisation (i.e. not information relating to a specific call for proposals) and upload their supporting documents (statutes, audit reports, legal entity file (LEF) form etc.).
+PADOR (potential applicant data online registration) is the database where lead applicants, coapplicants and affiliated entities should register, update information about their organisation and upload their supporting documents (statutes, audit reports, legal entity form (LEF) etc.).
+The purpose of the on-line registration in PADOR is to provide the European Commission with information about the organisations involved in the action.